How San Francisco broke America’s heart

 For-sale signs bloom like jasmine, though neighbors suspect many sellers are waiting for more IPO windfalls to flood the market.

-Ross points to the hillside spread of a tech executive.
-She gestures to a modest propertya few doors up from that one that sold for $2.3 million, the estimated value increasing $1.2 million in four years.
+Ross, walking with her friend, VanishingSF’s Levak-Madding, points to the hillside spread of a tech executive.
+She gestures to a modest property a few doors up from that one that sold for $2.3 million, the estimated value increasing $1.2 million in four years.
 The tech mogul owns that, too.

 Though it’s no longer a house.
 The executive is transforming it into a basketball court and gym, still under construction.

 “This is a place none of us would have moved to.
-It’s Monaco,” Ross says.
+It’s Monaco,” Levak-Madding says.
 “It’s urban blight by excess.”

-Note: (Correction: This story originally attributed Julie Levak-Madding’s quote in the last paragraph to Beth Ross.)